 Quality Control (QC) and Quality Assurance (QA) are crucial parts of the quality management of a construction project to have a quality product or service.
-These terms are often used together by professionals involved in the construction sites, and hence are often wrongly used interchangeably.
+These terms are often used together by professionals involved in the construction sites and are often wrongly used interchangeably.

 The ideas of control and prevention are often confused with one another.
-This is because quality control and quality assurance are inseparable terms in managing quality on a construction project.
+Quality control and quality assurance are inseparable terms in managing quality on a construction project.

 What are QA and QC?

-Quality Control (QC) is interpreted as the process of detecting and correcting the problems when they occur, whereas Quality Assurance (QA) is the process of preventing problems from happening.
+Quality Control (QC) is interpreted as detecting and correcting the problems when they occur, whereas Quality Assurance (QA) is the process of preventing issues from happening.
 Further, the following definitions of the respective terms clarify the concept.